melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 each site for a maximum possible catch of 75 fish per site per year (3 anglers x 5 hooks x 5 drops).
 Further details regarding the sample frame, site selection, and survey methodology are described by Harms et al. [-Harms2008].

+**Available Data**

+- Conditional Age-at-Length (xx fish)
+- Additional lengths of fish not aged
+- Index of abundance (for a detailed description of the index see frog)

 ## Data sources considered, but not used